 Big Words, Big Word C

-Did you know big words help your SEO.
+Did you know big words help your SEO?
 Okay, I’m not actually talking about long words.
-What I’m referring to is header tags.
+What I’m referring to are header tags.
 You know, that big thing hanging over this paragraph.
 That is an H2 header tag.
 Your title will usually automatically format as an H1, and for all other section subheaders in your blog, you should be using H2 tags.
-H3 and H4 tags can be used in specialized examples, such as in subsecions within a paragraph.
+H3 and H4 tags can be used in specialized examples, such as in subsections within a paragraph.
 For instance:

 Reasons Why I Love Petting My Dog (H1)

 I’d like to discuss things about my dog, and why I love petting him.